 What’s the difference between these two common disorders?
-In my clinical practice, I’ve noticed is two things that I notice which differentiates the two; one is created by environmental circumstances and the other is developed, over the course of one’s childhood experiences in their lifetime.
+In my clinical practice, I’ve noticed two things, which differentiates the two; one is created by environmental circumstances and the other is developed, over the course of one’s childhood experiences in their lifetime.

 A personality is something integral to every human being.
 Without a personality what are we?
 An empty shell existing?
 Every person has a personality, its people who have been abused during life’s that get labelled with this disorder.
 However, lets look at PTSD, a similar condition that is often misunderstood and labelled as PD?
 In the psychiatric community, this disorder isn’t so prevalent because people are labelled with PD, without full understanding of what causes either condition, as opposed to the true nature which is caused by – Trauma!